weklund/100-days-of-code/log.md

 * Start writing "Why I suck at Coding Interview" (Refer to start of stream monologue)

 **Today's Accomplishments:**
-* Started on 5.2, designed solution in pseudocode
+* 2 hrs | Started on 5.2, designed solution in pseudocode

 **Thoughts**
 * Forgot that `//` is cool.
 Better than using `floor()` for floor division